Saturday, October 5, 2019

 Here it is in a vice ready to test:

-....and that's where the problems begin:
+....and that's where the problems began:

-• I burned up another REF02 because I shorted out its input supply voltages, this was due to sloppy wiring from my bench power supply. that one was avoidable!
+• I burned up another REF02 because I shorted out its input supply voltages, this was due to sloppy wiring from my bench power supply.
+That one was avoidable!

 To address these issues I used a Sparkfun hot air rework station to extract the SMD parts one by one.
-I lifted some traces under one of the REF02's by overheating, thus ruining the entire PCB, but at least the parts can be reused.
+I lifted some traces under one of the REF02's by overheating, thus ruining the entire PCB, but at least the parts could be reused.

-After a lumbgurius amount of cursing, fear and loathing I discovered the problem has something to do with the rotary switch.
-When I removed it from the PCB I could put a DVM on each step of the voltage divider ladder and my DVM would read 5V, 4V, 3V etc, to about 3/500th of a volt, which for me is probably adequate.
-But why the switch (or the buffer?
-The traces?
-Something else?) is introducing crazy errors in output Voltage is a mystery to me.
-I have to redo the board anyway to accommodate the bang good switch pin outs but still....not sure if fixing that will fix the voltage issue, why would it?
+When I removed it from the PCB I could put a DVM on each step of the voltage divider ladder and my DVM would read 5V, 4V, 3V etc, to about 3/500th of a volt, which for me was probably adequate.

 I confirmed that the rotary switch was at least part issue; after removing it from the board and spinning it I would get unreliable continuity from its inputs to its output.

-I also noticed that the unity gain buffer daughter board was having its own reliability issues, so I swapped the OP07 for an SMT TL071.
-To my amazement I found the TL071, purchased from Tayda, didn't have any designation re: where PIN1 was (no dot, no line--nothing) which may account for the bargain basement price of USD35c each.
+To my bemusement I found the TL071, purchased from Tayda, didn't have any designation re: where PIN1 was (no dot, no line--nothing) which may account for the bargain basement price of USD35c each.
 I figured I had a 50% chance of getting it right so I flipped a coin and dropped it in with the mgr. logo facing where pin1 should be?
 UPDATE: Not Tayda's fault, **my fault for not researching this carefully enough**. the Tayda chip has, upon close examination, a sloped side and a flat side.
 The sloped side "points to pin 1" on SMD chips.
 Read about how to find PIN1 for SMDs on the webpage here.

-I got an old 6 position switcher from my junk box:
+Not one to give up....I got an old 6 position switcher from my junk box:

 Test time: I soldered a 3.5mm jack on the unity gain board and a set screwed a chicken head knob on the repaired REF02 circuit's NOS switch, and tested it using a Mutable Links to accurately sum the output of my octave generator and the output from a Kenton Midi to CV converter.
-Plugging this into a couple of 1V/octave VCO's the octave tweaker prototype worked well enough, I feel, to proceed with redesigning the PCB for a more reliable rotary switch.
+Plugging this into a couple of 1V/octave VCO's the octave tweaker prototype worked well enough, I felt, to proceed with redesigning the PCB for a more reliable rotary switch.
 I had to bump a VCO's fine tune slightly after changing to a new octave every now and then, but I have to do that now on my beloved 1978 Minimoog and ancient Roland SH5 as well--so: good enough.

 Bang-Good-Riddance: It's time to put the cheapo Banggood rotary switches into the e-waste recycle bin.
 Once again I spent all day trying to fix a problem with a poorly made component and maybe I saved $10 on the "affordable" component vs. something more reliable.
 Not a good decision.
 I am finding good hardware is worth the extra money.